 - Office of Management - administers the Department's human resources and administrative support functions.

-The Program Contracts Group, which is led by Cynthia Duncan, supports the following primary customers:
+The Program Contracts Group, which is led by Chris Rosier (Chief of the Contracting Office), supports the following primary customers:

 - Office of Elementary and Secondary Education - provides financial assistance to State and local education agencies for both public and private preschool, elementary, and secondary education.
 Working together with these and other education partners, OESE promotes and supports equal educational opportunities and educational excellence for all students.